pramnora/Linode/README.md

 - https://www.linode.com
 ...and, after reading up about the charges for creating/building/running your own online server...;
 discovered the price is, in fact, fairly 'cheap'; namely,...
-- £0.04p per hour
+- £0.02p per hour
-- £30.00 monthly
+- £5.00 monthly

+**NOTE(1)**: Remember to select the right tab...which says: 'Shared hosting'/together with a computer equipped with: 1GB RAM/4GB memory. (least expensive package)

--(**NOTE:** Unless you take the server down, completely...; then, they will charge you whether the server is actually up and running/or, not...?!)-
+**NOTE(2)**: Unless you do remember to take the server down, completely...; then, they will charge you whether the server is actually up and running/or, not...?!

-**LATEST UPDATE Concerning price...**

-*30 September 2021 03:44 PM GMT*
-I had selected the wrong tab: Dedicated servers...which are more 'expensive';
-instead, I chose the 'Shared servers' tab...which is less expensive...£5.00 per month.

 ### Registering to use the Linode Service...

 Basically, all one has to do to register with the Linode service is...give them your...